Enhanced quantum radiation with flying-focus laser pulses: Radiation energy loss

-The advantage of FF pulses is confirmed in Fig. \ref{fig:photon_spectrum}, which compares the number of photons $\hat{N}_{\gamma}$ emitted per unit photon energy per electron from the collision of $\mathcal{E}_0 = $ 10 GeV electrons with $U = $ 10 J pulses.
-The parameters were chosen to be experimentally feasible \cite{los2024observation}: the wavelength and spot size of the laser pulses were $\lambda_0 = 1\ \mu$m and $\sigma_0 = 2\ \mu$m, respectively, and the electron beam was initialized with normally distributed transverse positions with a variance of $0.75\ \mu$m, a divergence of 1 mrad, and a length of $5\lambda_0$.
+\paragraph{Photon yield increase.} The enhanced photon yield in FF pulses is confirmed in Fig. \ref{fig:photon_spectrum}, which compares the number of photons $\hat{N}_{\gamma}$ emitted per unit photon energy per electron from the collision of $\mathcal{E}_0 = $ 10 GeV and 1 GeV electrons with $U = $ 10 J pulses.
+The parameters were chosen to be experimentally feasible \cite{los2024observation}: the wavelength and spot size of the laser pulses were $\lambda_0 = 1\ \mu$m and $\sigma_0 = 2\ \mu$m, respectively, and the electrons were initialized with normally distributed transverse positions with a variance of $0.75\ \mu$m, a divergence of 1 mrad, and a length of $5\lambda_0$.
 The remaining parameters were determined by maximizing the photon yields from the SFG and FF pulses while still satisfying the LCFA: The FF pulse (solid line) had $\xi_0 = 6$ and $t_\text{int} = 1.61$ ps, and the SFG pulse (dashed line) had $\xi_0 = 16$ and $t_\text{int} = 227$ fs.
 Note that the choice of $\xi_0 = 6$ in the FF case (as opposed to $\xi_0 = 5$ used in Fig. \ref{fig:loss_gamma}) ensures the validity of the LCFA for off-axis electrons that experience lower field strengths.
-The photon spectra were generated using a Monte Carlo code (see Section I of SM \cite{supplemental}).

-Figure \ref{fig:photon_spectrum} shows that the FF pulse results in more photons per electron than the SFG pulse by a factor of 7 in the 1 - 2 MeV range, a factor of 5 in the 2 - 10 MeV, and a factor of 4 in 10 - 20 MeV range.
-Based on these results, the collision of a 100 pC beam of $\mathcal{E}_0$ = 10 GeV electrons with a FF pulse could produce $5\times 10^{10}$ photons in the 1 - 20 MeV range, compared to only $9\times 10^9$ photons with a SFG pulse.
-Moreover, despite its much lower amplitude ($\xi_0 = 6$), the FF pulse still produces a substantial number of high-energy photons ($\omega\sim \mathcal{E}_0$) nearly equal to that produced by the higher amplitude ($\xi_0 = 16$) SFG pulse.
+Figure \ref{fig:photon_spectrum} shows that the FF pulse colliding with 10 GeV electrons results in more photons per electron than the SFG pulse by a factor of 7 in the 1 -- 2 MeV range, a factor of 5 in the 2 -- 10 MeV, and a factor of 4 in 10 -- 20 MeV range.
+Based on these results, the collision of a 100 pC beam of $\mathcal{E}_0$ = 10 GeV electrons with a FF pulse could produce $5\times 10^{10}$ photons in the 1 -- 20 MeV range, compared to only $9\times 10^9$ photons with a SFG pulse.

+Despite its much lower amplitude ($\xi_0 = 6$), the FF pulse produces a substantial number of high-energy photons ($\omega_0 > 20$ MeV) comparable to that produced by the higher amplitude ($\xi_0 = 16$) SFG pulse.
+However, most of the photons are in the MeV range.
+For 10 GeV electrons, there are two-times more photons in the 1--20 MeV range (accounting for 5\% of $\mathcal{E}_0$ on average) than above 20 MeV (accounting for 92\% of $\mathcal{E}_0$).
+The maximum quantum parameter in the FF collision is $\chi_0 \approx 0.6$ and many photons are emitted in the quantum regime of radiation reaction.